 Beetroots are a great source of many essential nutrients that is vitamins and minerals.

 - Folate (B9): One of the B-vitamins, important for normal tissue growth and cell function.
 It is particularly important for pregnant women.

 - Manganese: An essential trace element, found in high amounts in whole grains, legumes, fruits and vegetables.

 - Potassium: A diet high in potassium can lead to reduced blood pressure levels, and have positive effects on cardiovascular health.

-- Iron: An essential mineral, which has many important functions in the body.
-It is necessary for the transport of oxygen in red blood cells.
+- Iron: An essential mineral, which has many important functions in the

 - Vitamin C: An antioxidant that is important for immune function and skin health.

 Plant Compounds In Beetroots

 Plant compounds are natural plant substances, some of which have beneficial effects in humans.
 These are the main plant compounds in beetroots:

 - Betanin: Also called beetroot red, betanin is the most common pigment in beetroots, responsible for their strong red color.
 It is believed to have various health benefits.